-With a population of around 25,000 people, South Portland is the 4th largest city in the state of Maine.
-As the name implies, it is located just south of the city of Portland, with the Casco Bay Islands to the east.
+I have ventured South Portland, a city in the state of Maine with a population of approximately 25,000 people.
+It holds the distinction of being the 4th largest city in the state.
+As its name suggests, South Portland is situated just south of the bustling city of Portland, and it is surrounded by the picturesque Casco Bay Islands to the east.

-First settled back in 1630, it was incorporated as a city in 1895, breaking away from Cape Elizabeth.
-Contrary to popular belief, South Portland was never a part of Portland.
+The city has a rich history dating back to its first settlement in 1630, and it achieved the status of a fully incorporated city in 1895 after breaking away from Cape Elizabeth.
+Despite common misconceptions, South Portland was never a part of Portland.

 1. Walk along the Spring Point Shoreway